Make a paver planter! DIY plant boxes with a modern look are easy and inexpensive to make with square concrete pavers and adhesive.

 - Place the base into the adhesive and set the remaining screws.
 Place a bungee cord around the planter and let dry overnight.

 - To finish, line the planters with landscaping fabric and add the plants of your choice.
-You can also drop pots directly into your DIY planters.
+You can also drop pots directly into your planters.

 Check out the rustic pumpkin stand I did with the help of the DIH workshop as well!
 I’d also love for you to visit these other posts: